all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       :ref:`Enumerated values <consent_cohort>`

   cohort2PilotFlag
       indicates whether a participant was designated for the genomics pilot.
-Only participants in Cohort 2 were designated.
+The pilot participants were only drawn from Cohort 2.

       :ref:`Enumerated values <cohort_2_pilot_flag>`